pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/tidb-binlog-local.md

         bin/drainer -gen-savepoint --data-dir= ${drainer_savepoint_dir} --pd-urls=${pd_urls}
         ```

     - Do a full backup.
-For example, back up TiDB using mydumper.
+For example, back up TiDB using Mydumper.
     - Import the full backup to the target system.
     - Set the file path of the savepoint and start Drainer: